No family in the world should have to navigate their child’s cancer journey alone.

 Our Global HOPE team is excited to build upon the capacity of these indigenous parent support groups, which will provide psychosocial support mechanisms for these families and ultimately engage them in community mobilization and awareness-raising.

-The Global Hematology Oncology Pediatric Excellence (HOPE) Program is focused on building long-term capacity to treat and dramatically improve the prognosis for children with cancer and blood disorders in sub-Saharan Africa.
-Global HOPE was founded by Texas Children’s Cancer and Hematology Centers, the largest pediatric cancer and hematology center in the United States.
+Global Hematology-Oncology Pediatric Excellence (HOPE) is focused on building long-term capacity to treat and dramatically improve the prognosis for children with cancer and blood disorders in sub-Saharan Africa.
+Global HOPE was founded by Texas Children’s Cancer and Hematology Centers, one of the largest pediatric cancer and hematology centers in the United States.